 The initial social group that humans develop is the family, where various factors significantly contribute to children's growth compared to other influences.
 Specifically, parents' understanding of psychological nurturing techniques within the family plays a crucial role.
-The nurturing approach of parents influences the personality development of their children and their ability to adapt to various social situations (Mikaeili, & Salmani, 2021).
+The nurturing approach of parents influences the personality development of their children and their ability to adapt to various social situations (Mikaeili & Salmani, 2021).
 This study examines how personality factors and parenting styles affect adolescent behaviors.
 Specifically, it seeks to understand how mothers' personality traits and their parenting styles can influence their adolescent daughters' behaviors.
-In particular, the study aims to investigate how the emotional climate of the family, as a mediator, might moderate or amplify these effects.
-The emotional climate of the family has been selected as mediator because the prevailing emotional environment within the family plays a vital role in adolescents' psychological and behavioral development (Ardakani et al., 2023).
+In particular, the study aims to investigate how the family's emotional climate, as a mediator, might moderate or amplify these effects.
+The family's emotional climate has been selected as a mediator because the prevailing emotional environment within the family plays a vital role in adolescents' psychological and behavioral development (Ardakani et al., 2023).
 This climate can either enhance or diminish the positive or negative effects of personality traits and parenting styles.
-Indeed, the emotional climate of the family can serve as mediator between parenting practices and adolescents' behavioral responses.
+Indeed, the family's emotional climate can serve as a mediator between parenting practices and adolescents' behavioral responses.
 If the family climate is supportive and positive, adolescents may better manage behavioral challenges and be shielded from the negative impacts of certain parenting styles.
 The necessity of addressing behavioral problems in adolescent girls stems from the fact that these issues can have long-term and serious effects on their future lives.
 Behavioral problems during adolescence can lead to further issues in adulthood, such as difficulties in communication, academic performance, and even employment.
 Thus, identifying factors that can either exacerbate or prevent these problems is of special importance.
 This research responds to concerns and gaps in the field of family psychology and education.
 Given the rapid social and cultural changes, parents may face new challenges in raising their children.
-This study aims to provide a scientific and precise perspective to help parents and counselors find effective strategies to reduce adolescent behavioral problems and improve the emotional climate of the family.
+This study aims to provide a scientific and precise perspective to help parents and counselors find effective strategies to reduce adolescent behavioral problems and improve the family's emotional climate.
 Such research can contribute to the development of effective educational and intervention programs for parents and adolescents to better address the challenges of adolescence.
 For example, a research showed role of positive parenting in children's emotional-social adjustment (Erwin & Frey, 2023), another research showed impact of parenting styles on emotion regulation and behavioral problems in children (Gniewosz et al., 2022), and also research literature supported on relationship between parental functioning and children's behavioral disorders and relationship between parents' personality traits and adolescents' behavioral problems (Fosco et al., 2023; Granger et al., 2023).
 The researcher believes that this study can help parents, counselors, and professionals design more effective programs for preventing and managing behavioral problems in adolescent girls by gaining a better understanding of these complex relationships.
-Therefore, the aim of this research is to answer the question: Does the emotional climate of the family mediate the relationship between mothers' personality traits, their parenting styles, and behavioral problems in adolescent girls?
+Therefore, this research aims to answer the question: Does the family's emotional climate mediate the relationship between mothers' personality traits, parenting styles, and behavioral problems in adolescent girls?